Plomesgate Hundred

 Plomesgate is a hundred of Suffolk, consisting of 41579 acre.

 Plomesgate Hundred comprises the historic ports of Aldeburgh and Orford, the medieval market town of Saxmundham and twenty other parishes in the east of the county.
 It forms a strip around 14 miles long and up to 9 miles wide running south-east from near Framlingham to the North Sea.
 It is bounded on the east by the sea, on the north by Blything Hundred, on the west by Hoxne and Loes Hundreds and on the south by the Butley River which flows into the River Ore near Orford Ness.

 The hundred is watered by the River Alde and its tributary streams and is generally a fertile loamy district with hills rising from the valleys and the coast and with sandy beaches in southern parts.
 It is in the Deanery of Orford in the Archdeaconry of Suffolk.
+It was one of seven Saxon hundreds grouped together as the Wicklaw Hundreds.

-Listed as Plumesgata in the Domesday Book, the origin of the name is unknown though presumably a derivation of "Plum's gate".
+Listed as Plumesgata in the Domesday Book of 1086, the origin of the name is unknown though presumably a derivation of "Plum's gate".